mpyatkov/rnaseq_pipeline/README.txt

   The output will contain the following lines:

   ,----
-  | <option> = START - light version of FULL without recalculation already existed samples
+  | <option> = START - light version of FULL, without recalculation of output for samples that already exist
   | <option> = FULL - full pipeline run with recalculation of all steps
   | <option> = DEONLY recalculate DE and summary directories (09abcd,12,13,14)
-  | <option> = TRACKS creates UCSC tracks (01,02,04 and 11 without full recalculation if that possible)
+  | <option> = TRACKS creates UCSC tracks (steps 01,02,04 and 11 without full recalculation if that possible)
   | <option> = start_step (example.
-05) start from specific step
+05) start to run pipeline from specific step
   `----

-  In the most cases START option is optimal way how to start the pipeline, because it allows to reuse already precalculated BAM files obtained from previous pipeline users.
-But if users are going to work with fairly new data and need information about quality checks such as (FASTQ, Picard RnaSeqMetrics, etc.), then the FULL option would be a possible choice.
-The FULL option informs the pipeline that all intermediate files (BAM, counts, etc) should be recalculated from FASTQ sources with all quality control checks.
+  In the most cases START option is the optimal way how to start the pipeline, because it allows you to reuse already precalculated BAM files obtained from previous pipeline users.
+But when the user is working with new Fastq files, and needs information about quality checks (such as FASTQ, Picard RnaSeqMetrics, etc.), then the FULL option would be a Better choice.
+The FULL option informs the pipeline that all intermediate files (BAM, counts, etc) should be recalculated from the FASTQ source files, including all quality control checks.

   To start the pipeline users should run the following command: